About this mod

 Release 3

 I have been asked to write a walkthrough for the Skyrim Main Quest.
-There isn’t one really, and I don’t like walkthroughs and avoid them for my own games.
+There isn’t one really, and I don’t like walkthroughs and avoid them in the games I play myself.
 I feel they rip the soul out of a story.
 However, I can give you a few pointers, some checkpoints, some hints to help things along.
 Here is Skyrim Main Quest not a walkthrough.

 Main features